 Important question- How much cash to bring?

-$100 per day (per person) is ideal.
-As Cuba can be hard to change money because US are not widely accepted, I brought $550 for myself for 4 days and came home with cash.
+Although I love to splurge on art and gifts, If you’re wanting to simply budget for exploring and eating in the city, $100 per day (per person) is ideal.
+Do note though that Cuba can be hard to change money because US are not widely accepted.
+I brought $550 for myself for 4 days and came home with cash.
 It all depends on how many things you want to buy.
-Ask your Air B&B or wherever you’re staying to change for you when you arrive.
+Ask your Air B&B or wherever you’re staying to change money for you when you arrive, but do keep some back.
 It will save you time and get you the best exchange if you do it in advance.
-The bank in Cuba’s exchange rate is .87 cents to every dollar versus .95 on the street.
+As of 2020, the bank in Cuba’s exchange rate is .87 cents to every dollar versus .95 on the street.
 So if you want to keep more of your cash, shop around and don’t go to the banks.
-Taxi drivers often have access to better exchange rates as well.
+Taxi drivers also often have access to better exchange rates as well.

 Finally, Cuba, although progressing is still after all a communist island.
-There are restrictions on the locals and tourists as well as lack of access to everyday basic things.
-Here’s my essentials list on what to pack to make your trip as smooth as possible:
+There are restrictions on the locals and tourists as well as lack of access to everyday basic things. that we often take for granted.
+Here is my essentials list on what to pack to make your trip as smooth as possible:

-- Pillow that you don’t mind leaving behind.
-(The beds, pillows and sheets can be a bit hard, so for extra comfort, pack your own.
+- A pillow that you don’t mind leaving behind.
+The beds, pillows and sheets can be a bit hard and course, so for extra comfort, pack your own.

-- Bar of soap, shampoo, conditioner and toiletries.
+- Bars of soap, shampoo, conditioner and toiletries.
 (These are hard to find on island).

 - Mosquito repellent (A MUST in Varadero, Guanabo and areas outside of Havana).